floriel-fedry-cko/frames-ios/Documentation/Usage.md

 import CheckoutSdkIos
 ```

-Two classes are available globally: CheckoutAPIClient and CardUtils.
+Two classes are available globally: `CheckoutAPIClient` and `CardUtils`.
-CheckoutAPIClient is used to call the api endpoint of Checkout API available with your public key.
+`CheckoutAPIClient` is used to call the api endpoint of Checkout API available with your public key.
-CardUtils contains methods to use for handling a payment form.
+`CardUtils` contains methods to use for handling a payment form.

 ### Instantiate `CheckoutAPIClient`